daithioc95/MS1/README.md

 - GitPod
   - Used to create, commit and push the HTML and CSS changes for the website.
 - GitHub
-  - Used to deplot the website and store files and code.
+  - Used to deploy the website and store files and code.
 - Stackoverflow
   - Used for problem solving to implement desired designs.
   - Used to gain better understanding of how I should approach the implementation of elements.